-Throughout, her work is deeply infused by her First Nations heritage, where she often weaves together traditional Coast Salish legends and classic fairytales which are infused with multicultural and feminist influences.
+Throughout, her work is deeply informed by her First Nations heritage, where she often weaves together traditional Coast Salish legends and classic fairytales which are infused with multicultural and feminist influences.
 Due to this blended point of view, her writing is often described as being that of a “Modern Native.”

 Her passion for merging words with visuals is what propelled her into the realm of comic books.
 She began writing illustrated stories as early as 2003, starring a mysterious heroine called MINX, a Native warrior woman with the ability to move between the parallel dimensions of Dreamtime and our waking reality, usually surrounded by a pack of white spirit wolves.

 Around this time, she became friends with Victoria-born, Vancouver-based Kiley James Hendriks, better known as the hip-hop artist, Prevail.
 He impressed her as an award-winning rapper known for clever, lyrical references so cryptic they sent fans straight to the literature section of bookstores.
-Prevail and his co-collaborator, Mad Child, had created the group, Swollen Members, and at that time they were considered the most innovative artists in Canadian hip-hop.
+Prevail and his co-collaborator, Mad Child, had created the group Swollen Members, and at that time they were considered the most innovative artists in Canadian hip-hop.
 Prevail was a kindred spirit, a local boy who was also from a mixed-race family, who had found his voice and was constantly exploring new levels of his potential.
 He became a collaborator who inspired Grant to new heights, and she was delighted when he agreed to play a character in MINX.

 Grant eventually left both the religion and the Pacific Northwest, relocating to New York in 2004 for several years to concentrate on her art.
-The concept for MINX gradually expanded to include roles for many of Grant’s friends, including Prevail and Oliver “Oli” Power Grant, the founding producer of the Wu Tang Clan.
+The concept for MINX gradually expanded to include roles for many of Grant’s friends, including Prevail and Oliver “Oli” Power Grant, the Founding Producer of the Wu Tang Clan.

 New York was everything Grant wanted it to be—exciting, creatively stimulating, gritty, and overwhelming.
 She began writing more poetry, developing her portfolio to expand into different genres of writing, and getting published in more and more literary journals.
 She began performing spoken word at famous venues such as the Nuyorican Poet’s Cafe and Le Poisson Rouge, sometimes under the alias of “The Pin-Up Poet.”

 New York was such a multicultural city, and Grant submerged herself in the mythological stories of different cultures as well as her own, exploring the concept of archetypes and the hero’s journey.
-In 2011, she launched MINX: Dream War, a graphic novel series that deftly blends the folklore of her own Native heritage with Greek mythology, Taoist philosophy and the classic archetypes developed by Joseph Campbell.
+In 2011, she launched MINX: DREAM WAR, a graphic novel series that deftly blends the folklore of her own Native heritage with Greek mythology, Taoist philosophy, and the classic archetypes developed by Joseph Campbell.
 The result is a work that explores the power of legend and myth—while also being a dizzying, surrealist adventure.

-The concept of Dreamtime and Dream Warriors stems from the Native belief that when you sleep, you actually visit Dreamtime, a world just as rich as the one you inhabit while awake.
+The idea of Dreamtime and Dream Warriors stems from the Native belief that when you sleep, you actually visit Dreamtime, a world just as rich as the one you inhabit while awake.
 Graphic novels were a vehicle to expand on the notions of heritage, personal choice, and identity.

 It finds Grant carrying on the tradition of her people, using comics as a way of preserving the ancient myths and modern narratives of her heritage in a contemporary format.
 Grant maintains close ties to her Penelakut tribe near Vancouver Island, transcribing Native legends from elder storytellers.
 MINX was well-received by the public, exhibited at several Comic-Con events, and was even syndicated in Indian Country Today magazine.
-MINX is currently being developed for a film or television series.
+MINX is currently being developed for future comic books and a film or television series.

-MINX’s identity in Dreamtime–and what it is she has to accomplish while she’s there–will be revealed over the course of the next several books.
-Throughout, Grant expands on the notions of heritage, personal choice and identity, using MINX’s adventures as a way to explore the notion of loyalty to one’s tribe, and being true to your past while confronting the obstacles that lie ahead.
-Ultimately it is about one woman’s journey, both across dimensions and into her own past.
+MINX’s identity in Dreamtime, and what it is she has to accomplish while she’s there, will be revealed over the course of the next several books.
+Throughout, Grant expands on the notions of heritage, personal choice, and identity, using MINX’s adventures as a way to explore the notions of being true to your past while confronting the obstacles that lie ahead.
+Ultimately, it is about one woman’s journey, both across dimensions and into her own past.

 A prevalent theme throughout Grant’s writing is about returning to your tribe with the realization of why you ended up on a certain mythological journey.
 In 2017, Grant was unexpectedly struck with acute pancreatitis, an inflammatory condition of the pancreas that is extremely painful and deadly.
 She spent two months in the ICU literally fighting for her life.
 The mortality rate of this disease is around 10%, and she was determined to not be a statistic.

 “When I was in the hospital, a friend kindly gifted me with a book called Poetry Will Save Your Life,” Grant recalls.
 “At the time, I believed it would certainly save mine.
 It inspired me during the darkest moments and reminded me of how much I love poetry.
 Part of what got me through my near-death experience was the intrinsic belief that there is still so much creatively that I have yet to accomplish.
 From my hospital bed, I began writing poetry for the first time in ages, experiencing a feeling of “returning” with a forever-altered viewpoint.

-The collection will involve an investigation and reclamation of the mythology of goddesses and women warriors, saviors, sinners, mystical priestesses, medicine women, and mothers, daughters, and sisters who look to that mythology for guidance.
+The collection will involve an investigation and reclamation of the mythology of goddesses and women warriors, saviors, sinners, mystical priestesses, medicine women, mothers, daughters, and sisters who look to that mythology for guidance.
 It will also explore the conventions of matriarchal cultures, and the sacrifices that many women made to facilitate the survival of future generations.
 The project is being mentored by award-winning Canadian poet, Marion Quednau.

-Through reading her stories and poems, Grant hopes that perhaps people can find a bit more of themselves.
-“I’d like to inspire people and show them that ,” she says, “I am living proof that if you follow your own path, there is always redemption.”
+Through her stories, films, and poems, Grant hopes that perhaps people can find a bit more of themselves: “I want to inspire people.
+I am living proof that if you follow your own path, there is redemption.”

-Andrea Grant—Curriculum Vitae 2019
+Andrea Grant—Curriculum Vitae 2024

 Click to Read